geoxel/fhevm-sdk-cs/README.md

 # What is C# FHEVM SDK ?

-C# FHEVM SDK can encrypt and decrypt FHE handles values on the Sepolia blockchain.
+C# FHEVM SDK can interact with FHE contracts on the Ethereum blockchain.

 # Requirements